mit212/lab5_2025/README.md

 Copy `wireless/esp_now_sender.cpp` to `lab_code/sensor_sender.cpp` and `wireless/esp_now_receiver.cpp` to `lab_code/robot_receiver.cpp`.

 Then, modify the newly copied code so that the *sender* reads and sends sensor data, while the *receiver* parses this data and uses it to command the motor.
-Remember what you learned in previous labs about `struct`s to define a message type.
-You may need to incorporate code from `test_code/motor_position/control.cpp`.
+Remember what you learned in previous labs about `struct` to define a message type.
+You may need to incorporate code from `test_code/motor_position_control.cpp`.

 If you get stuck, refer to this [tutorial](https://randomnerdtutorials.com/esp-now-esp32-arduino-ide/) or ask the staff for help!